bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Essential-React-Interview-Questions-For-Aspiring-Frontend.md

 ### **2. Create virtual DOM nodes using JSX** To create a React virtual DOM node using JSX, define HTML syntax in a JavaScript file.

-> Here, the JavaScript hello variable is set to a React virtual DOM h1 element with the text "Hello World!”.
+> Here, the JavaScript hello variable is set to a React virtual DOM h1 element with the text "Hello World!".

 > You can also nest virtual DOM nodes in each other just like how you do it in HTML with the real DOM.